YaLTeR/SourcePauseTool/README.md

 5. Press the tilde key (<kbd>~</kbd>) and enter `plugin_load spt` into the developer console.
     * You must `disconnect` first in Black Mesa.
     * Add `plugin_load spt` to `cfg/autoexec.cfg` to load SourcePauseTool automatically.
-    * *Loading SourcePauseTool more than once will crash the game!*

 ### Building
-0. You will need [Visual Studio 2019](https://visualstudio.microsoft.com/free-developer-offers/) (or later) and [git](https://git-scm.com).
+0. You will need [Visual Studio 2022](https://visualstudio.microsoft.com/free-developer-offers/) (or later) and [git](https://git-scm.com).
-1. Open Visual Studio 2019.
+1. Open Visual Studio 2022.
 Click on Tools → Get Tools and Features... from the top bar of the window.
 <br>This should open the Visual Studio Installer in another window.
 From the Workload tab, install `Desktop development with C++`.
 From the Individual Components tab, install:
-    * MSVC v142 - VS 2019 C++ x64/x86 build tools
+    * MSVC v143 - VS 2022 C++ x64/x86 build tools
 2. Run the following in cmd:
     ```
     git clone --recurse-submodules https://github.com/YaLTeR/SourcePauseTool.git